rawcomposition/birdplan.app/README.md

 ## Roadmap

+- [ ] Make Seen/Not Seen toggle clearer - possibly a checkbox?
+- [ ] Add link from app to Github
 - [ ] Convert to Typescript
 - [ ] Create component tests with `react-testing-library`
 - [ ] Get location from device